 - Now, before hooking up the cables to anything, make certain that the alligator clamps are not touching each other.
 I will take the black, negative cable, and clip it onto the cord of the red, positive cable (see photo).
 This way the positive and negative clamps can't touch each other accidentally.

 - Start with the "jumper vehicle".
 With the engine turned off, take the positive jumper cable in one hand, and the negative in the other (remember red is + and black is -).
 Look at the battery in the vehicle, determine which one is positive, it will have a + sign near it.
 Squeeze the alligator clip open, clamp it onto the positive terminal.
 Then, do the same with the negative.
 By placing the positive first and the negative second you can avoid unwanted sparks.

 - Now take the other end of the jumper cables, check the dead battery to determine which is positive, and clamp the red positive cable to the battery + post.
 For the negative clamp, it is recommended to place it on a ground source other than the battery negative post.
 This could be a bolt attached to the frame or a bare metal part of the frame.
 If you can't find an alternative spot than clamp it to the negative terminal, it's just not good for the battery, and don't have your face right by it when you start the car.
 Remember positive first, negative second.

 - Check to make sure the jumper cables are not near any moving parts of both engine, like the fan and belts.
 Start the "jumper vehicle".

 - After you've started the "jumper vehicle" try starting the dead vehicle.
-On occasion, especially if your trying to jump a large engine, you will need to wait a few minutes for the "jumper vehicle" to charge the dead battery a little bit.
-Otherwise you can rev-up the engine on the "jumper vehicle" to generate enough amperage to allow the dead battery to start the car.
+On occasion, especially if you're trying to jump a large engine, you will need to wait a few minutes for the "jumper vehicle" to charge the dead battery a little bit.
+Otherwise, you can rev-up the engine on the "jumper vehicle" to generate enough amperage to allow the dead battery to start the car.

 Remove the Jumper Cables